 We aim to process all applications as quickly as possible.
 However, if you have a complaint about the process used in this recruitment campaign, please refer to our Corporate Complaints and feedback Procedure which provides guidance on what can and cannot be considered and how to raise concerns.
 In the first instance, you should raise your concern/complaint informally within 72 hours of the action you are complaining about.
-If you are unhappy following the conclusion of the complaint procedure, you have the right to complain to the Privy Council, the contact details of which are available here: https://privycouncil.independent.gov.uk/contact-us/
+If you are unhappy following the conclusion of the complaint procedure, you have the right to complain to the Privy Council, the contact details of which are available here: Complaints - The Privy Council Office.

-You can raise you concern by email (appointment@optical.org) or telephone (0207 307 3934).
+You can raise you concern by email (appointment@optical.org) or telephone (0207 307 3451).